marcomalva/rstudio-rmarkdown-primer/README.md

 ### Introduction into Literate Programming

-An more powerful introduction than the simple "Hello World" examples is provided in form of the [Literate-Programming.Rmd](./topic/distribution-shape/Literate-Programming.Rmd) RMarkdown document.
+An more feature rich introduction than the simple "Hello World" examples is provided in form of the [Literate-Programming.Rmd](./topic/distribution-shape/Literate-Programming.Rmd) RMarkdown document.
-You can view its [Markdown output](./topic/distribution-shape/Literate-Programming.md).
+You can view its [Markdown output](./topic/distribution-shape/Literate-Programming.md), it covers:

-This document covers

 - what "Literate Programming" is about and why it is useful,
 - basic Markdown concepts (bold, italic, lists, images, links)